kraudy/rpg_language/chapter_1/chapter_1.md

 OPTION(*EVENTF) DBGVIEW(*SOURCE) TGTCCSID(*JOB)
 ```

-This should be an error since we are calling the procedure `hello()` and it is not defined inside the module, the compiler raises a not defined exception
+An error, we are calling the procedure `hello()` at [Hello entry module line 12](./ch1_qrpglesrc/hello2.main.noproto.module.rpgle#L12) and it is not defined inside the module, the compiler raises a not defined exception.

 <div style="text-align: center;">
   <img src="../images/chapter_1/hello_not_defined.png" alt="hello_not_defined" style="display: inline-block;">
 </div>

 We need to tell the compiler that this procedure is not in the same module and describe the interface to call it.
-For that, we need the procedure **prototype**.
+For that, we need the procedure's **prototype**.

-The `hello` procedure of [hello2.nomain.module.rpgle](./ch1_qrpglesrc/hello2.nomain.module.rpgle) is very simple, it takes no parameters and also returns none.
-So the prototypes should be like this.
+The `hello` procedure of [Hello 2 nomain module](./ch1_qrpglesrc/hello2.nomain.module.rpgle#7) is very simple, it takes no parameters and also returns none.
+So the prototype should be like this.

 ```js
 Dcl-pr hello extproc;
 End-pr;
 ```

-Try again with the prototype.
+Try again with the [Hello 2 entry module with prototype](./ch1_qrpglesrc/hello2.main.module.rpgle).
 ```js
 CRTRPGMOD MODULE(*CURLIB/HELLO2)
 SRCSTMF('chapter_1/ch1_qrpglesrc/hello2.main.module.rpgle')